 The Role of Biotechnology

 Genome editing technologies, such as CRISPR-Cas9, offer even more precise ways to modify potato genes.
-CRISPR-Cas9 allows researchers to target specific genes in the potato genome and make precise changes to their DNA sequence.
+So cRISPR-Cas9 allows researchers to target specific genes in the potato genome and make precise changes to their DNA sequence.
 This technology has the potential to accelerate the breeding process and develop new potato varieties with enhanced traits.

 Climate Change and Potato Breeding